- 5 Best Cat Trees for Large Cats

-Since then, his invention has been simplified into various versions of a cat box and stand to accommodate a small cat or upgraded impressively into some of the best cat trees for large cats.
+Since then, Frank Crow’s cat tree invention has been simplified into various versions of cat boxes and stands to accommodate small cats.

 As you can imagine, different variations of the little cat tree now exist, from the most extravagant-looking towers to the simplest igloo-inspired cubbyholes.

-If you’re trying to shop around for that perfect kittie tower ideal for a large-sized feline, this guide can make your decision a whole lot easier.
+Therefore, if you’re trying to shop around for the perfect cat trees for large cats, this guide can make your decision much more accessible.

 5 Best Cat Trees for Large Cats

-Overall Best Cat Tree For Large Cats & Best For Multiple Cats: Aeromark International Armarkat
+5 Best Multi-tiered Treehouses For Large Cats: Aeromark International Armarkat

-Armarkat is hands-down, the best cat tree for large felines.
+Armarkat is the best manufacturer of cat trees for large felines.
 Well, at least for cats weighing up to 60 pounds.

 It’s great for households with multiple cats because it is:

-- It is made of durable materials – Pressed wood covered in ultra-soft faux fleece that would feel like heaven for your cats.
+- It contains durable materials – Pressed wood covered in ultra-soft faux fleece that would feel heaven for your cats.

-- Designed with Nail-protecting Scratching posts – The design calls for natural scratching areas, which prevent nails from damaging and trimming accidentally.
+- Designed with Nail-protecting Scratching posts – The design calls for natural sisal rope scratching areas, which prevent nails from damaging and trimming accidentally.

-- The tan-colored set easily blends with a living room’s motif.
+- The tan-colored set easily blends with a living room motif.